-Robert Faurisson and a number of concerned European revisionist-nationalists had met in the English town of Shepperton for a conference, which an anti-racist hate-group managed to sabotage by threatening the owner of the establishment, who quickly caved in and asked the conference organisers to vacate the premises.
-The video clip, which captures this event, speaks for itself – https://www.youtube.com/watch?v=eoFAjySwQ-Q.
+Robert Faurisson and a number of concerned European revisionist-nationalists had met in the English town of Shepperton for a conference, which an anti-racist hate group managed to sabotage by threatening the owner of the establishment, who quickly caved in and asked the conference organizers to vacate the premises.
+The video clip, which captures this event, speaks for itself.

 Robert Faurisson, accompanied by his brother, Jean, on this trip to the UK for the conference, returned to his home in Vichy, then suffered a fatal heart attack.
 Admittedly, Robert was not in the best of health but the added stress of such a sabotage act must have drained him.

-After all, his almost life-long legal court battles in matters “Holocaust” had taken its toll.
-Just in April 2018 he suffered a further defeat when a court hearing the defamation action launched by Faurisson against Le Monde found in the newspaper’s favour.
-The judgment followed the David Irving 2000 verdict that also found against Irving – branding him an “Antismite”, “Holocaust denier” and a “Racist”.
+After all, his almost life-long legal court battles in matters “Holocaust” had taken their toll.
+Just in April 2018, he suffered a further defeat when a court hearing of the defamation action launched by Faurisson against Le Monde was found in the newspaper’s favor.
+The judgment followed the David Irving 2000 verdict that also found against Irving – branding him an “Antisemite”, “Holocaust denier” and a “Racist”.
 In Faurisson’s defamation loss he was, on 12 April 2018, declared to be a “professional liar” and a “falsifier of history”.

-Earlier in 2007 Faurisson had lost a defamation action against French Justice Minister Robert Badinter, who had labelled Faurisson a “forger of history”, and well known liar herself, US based Professor Deborah Lipstadt, put the knife into Faurisson: “Believe me this man is nothing but a forger of history and a liar and an anti-Semite.”
+Earlier in 2007 Faurisson had lost a defamation action against French Justice Minister Robert Badinter, who had labeled Faurisson a “forger of history”, and well-known liar herself, US-based Professor Deborah Lipstadt, put the knife into Faurisson: “Believe me this man is nothing but a forger of history and a liar and an anti-Semite.”